Counseling and Psychology Graduate Degrees

 Regent University's School of Psychology & Counseling prepares you in a distinctly Christian manner while meeting any applicable accreditation, certification and educational requirements for licensure.
 Our counseling and psychology graduate degrees are designed to encourage you to take your knowledge into the world in order to assist people in the prevention and resolution of the problems of human living.
 Offering on-campus and online counseling degree options, our programs provide flexibility while emphasizing Christian values and the restoration of relationships: individual to God, individual to individual, and restoration within the family, church and community.

-Master of Arts (M.A.) in Counseling
+Master of Arts (M.A.)
+Licensure Track Counseling:

 - M.A. in Clinical Mental Health Counseling —